 International Beer Day (August 4) and World Music Day (June 21) are two dates you can use for your summer campaigns.
-Mark them on your marketing calendar and create special personality tests for consumers.
+Mark them on your marketing calendar and create special personality quizzes for consumers.

 For instance, one test can be “What Type of Beer Are You?”.
 You can help your audience determine which beer fits their unique personality.
 For June 21, you can come up with “What Your Music Taste Says About You.”

 Invite consumers to spin the wheel.
 We suggest making this activity worth their while.
 With Adact, you can add a prize to each field.
 For instance, you can include discounts, free products or anything else.
 Such a game can increase customer engagement.

 Related: How to make a wheel of fortune

 Are you in the retail business?
 Check out how you can use gamification in retail.